Feyerabend/ABC80/BEFORE.md

 well as larger (through the terminal function).
 Also other applications are possible, programmable calculator systems, process control, and industrial programmable controller system are mentioned.
+In total this made up the seven points, the seven application areas, to which Seven-S was intended, hence its name.

-It took some years but in 1975 eventually Dataindustrier AB together with Innovation Tomas Nilsson AB, formed a new company, a joint-venture, Data Future AB for the sole purpose of selling Seven-S. It was promising at first, they acquired some needed capital, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.
+In 1975 eventually Dataindustrier AB together with Innovation Tomas Nilsson AB, formed a new company, a joint-venture, Data Future AB for the sole purpose of selling Seven-S. It was promising at first, they acquired some needed investment capital from the state, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.

 Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM,